fzi-neuromorphic/machinery-fault-detection/README.md

 | DNN     | 69.26        | 68.05                  | 8431       | 13440          | 18896  |

 ## License
 This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/.
+For licenses of the Case Western Reserve University and Paderborn University datasets please see the respective subfolders.